PurdueCAM2Project/CAM2ImageDatabase/README.md

 The purpose of this is to prevent the uploading of image features without a corresponding image, and vice-versa.

+##
+The compare.py function will be incorporated into the ImageDB.py script.
+This is so that the CSV file isn't opened and iterated through multiple times, increasing efficiency.

+The compare function will go in the read_data method (in ImageDB.py)

 # CAM2ImageDatabase - Extract image and camera metdata

 To run the program: